acvmn/NenOS/README.md

 cls
 echo Current Time:
 time
+run
 ```
-This program starts the clock.
+This program starts the watch app.

 You can use any commands from <help> to write a program, which allows you to create loops, for example:
 ```
 echo LOOP
 run
 ```
+To exit the loop, press any key.
+If the current command is time, press <ESC>.

 ![alt Preview](preview.png)